ditrit/OGrEE-3D/README.md

 --file [path to ocli file to load]
 ```

-# Build in CLI
-CLI langage documentation and example are available [on the wiki](https://github.com/ditrit/OGREE-Core/wiki/CLI-langage).

-# Templates definition
+# Draw objects

-Templates are json files describing an object.
-JSON template definitions are available [on the wiki](https://github.com/ditrit/OGREE-Core/wiki/JSON-template-definitions).
+For drawing objects in OGrEE-3D, we need to use the [CLI](https://github.com/ditrit/OGrEE-Core/tree/main/CLI) from the [OGrEE-Core](https://github.com/ditrit/OGrEE-Core) repository.

 # Controls
 - Left click: select an object (Room or Rack)